feathers-nuxt/cli/README.md

 #### Building
 Building is necessary to compile `livescript` and `ecmascript` sources to `javascript` in order to run the application in production mode. `f3` will invoke `nuxt` to compile frontend code and `backpack` to compile backend code.
 To build the project, invoke `yarn build` from within the project directory.
 Invoke `yarn build-client` if you need to compile frontend code only or `yarn build-server` if you need to compile need backend code only.

+#### Migrations
+When using Mongoose ORM, migrations may not be necessary (or maybe they are?).
+However with Sequelize, migrations are crucial.
+Invoke `yarn migrate` in your project root to see migrations status. `yarn migrate up` will execute *ALL* pending migrations. `yarn migrate down` will undo *ALL* completed migrations. `yarn migrate next` will execute the *NEXT* pending migration.

+`f3` will look for migrations files are under `src\db\migrations` directory.
+They will be run in the order they appear.
+A good practice is to prefix the file name with a two digit number so that you retain control over the order of the files in the directory.
+Otherwise they will be ordered alphabetically.
+This may be an issue when you have a migration that should create a table which is to be later referenced by another migration creating a foreign key constraint.

 #### Deployment
 `f3` uses `git push` to deploy.
 You need to first set up the deployment server by installing `node.js` and [pod](https://github.com/yyx990803/pod) among other dependencies.